-Edgar Schein’s 1984 article “Coming to a New Awareness of Organizational Culture” should be considered a must read for anyone the human resources function.
+Edgar Schein’s 1984 article “Coming to a New Awareness of Organizational Culture” should be considered a must-read for anyone in the human resources function.

 While I don’t suggest that his ideas are comprehensive, Schein is the best starting point for making sense of what we mean by culture in a business organization.
-Many other ideas such as Chaos Theory add much needed nuance to modeling organizations, but Schein argues that we need to deeply understand culture if we wish to shape it.
+Many other ideas such as Chaos Theory add much-needed nuance to modeling organizations, but Schein argues that we need to deeply understand a culture if we wish to shape it.